Kevin Marino Cabrera: Republican party

-Platform Committee for the Republican National Committee

-Commissioner Cabrera has served on the Republican National Committee (RNC) Platform Committee.
-In this role, Cabrera has been involved in drafting and revising the party's platform to reflect contemporary issues and the evolving priorities of the Republican electorate.
+Cabrera has served on the Republican National Committee (RNC) Platform Committee.

-His work on the committee has focused on key areas such as economic policy, national security, healthcare, and education.

 Projects on the County Commission

-Since being elected in 2022 to the Miami-Dade County Commission, Commissioner Kevin Marino Cabrera has spearheaded several initiatives and legislation.
+Since his election to the Miami-Dade County Commission in 2022, Cabrera has introduced various initiatives and legislative measures.
 Such efforts include:

 Miami International Airport

-On July 23, 2024, Commissioner Cabrera introduced a resolution directing Miami-Dade County's administration to inspect and upgrade critical infrastructure systems at Miami International Airport, including mechanical, plumbing, electrical, and IT components, to ensure the reliability of the county’s largest economic engine.
+On July 23, 2024, Cabrera introduced a resolution directing Miami-Dade County's administration to inspect and upgrade critical infrastructure systems at Miami International Airport, including mechanical, plumbing, electrical, and IT components, to ensure the reliability of the county’s largest economic engine.

 He has pushed for the expansion of MIA through a $9 billion dollar investment that includes new terminals and garages to accommodate increased traffic through the airport.
 The Central Concourse is set to be redeveloped alongside the expansion of Concourse D and the building of the brand new Flamingo Garage and Concourse K.

-Golden Passport Program & Transit Expansion
+Transportation issues

-Commissioner Kevin M. Cabrera launched an initiative to expand access to the Golden Passport Program, improve traffic flow by synchronizing traffic lights, protect the Ludlam Trail, and promote seamless connectivity between Miami-Dade Transit, municipal trolleys, and rideshare services.
+Cabrera launched an initiative to expand access to the Golden Passport Program, improve traffic flow by synchronizing traffic lights, protect the Ludlam Trail, and promote seamless connectivity between Miami-Dade Transit, municipal trolleys, and rideshare services.

-Ludlam Trail

-Cabrera spearheaded a project to construct three new pedestrian bridges along the Ludlam Trail, aimed at enhancing pedestrian safety and improving connectivity for both pedestrians and cyclists.
-The bridges will provide safe crossings over W. Flagler Street, SW Eighth Street, and Bird Road (SW 40th Street).
-Additionally, a private developer is constructing a bridge over Coral Way (SW 24th Street) to ensure a continuous trail along the corridor.

-Cabrera highlighted the significance of the project, noting that the elevated segments will allow users to travel safely and uninterrupted from Robert King High Park by Flagler Street past A.D.
-Barnes Park to South Miami High, his alma mater.
-He emphasized that these measures will significantly reduce the risk of accidents and fatalities on some of the busiest roads while fulfilling the community's long-standing desire for a linear park.